AIM Rule 26

 Company description

 Made Tech is a provider of digital, data and technology services to the UK public sector.
-Founded in 2008 and now with a headcount of over 430 across four UK locations (London, Manchester, Bristol and Swansea), Made Tech provides services that enable central government, healthcare and local government organisations to digitally transform.
+Founded in 2008 and with staff based in four ‘hub’ locations across the UK (London, Manchester, Bristol and Swansea), Made Tech provides services that enable central government, healthcare, local government and public infrastructure organisations to digitally transform.

 Company information